ianharper/AccuTermClient/README.md

 # Todo
 * Add more event listener functions (automatic check for changes on server)
 * Add support for jBASE windows.
-* Autofill execute command with selected text.
-* Add ability to run multiple commands at once and view the output.
 * Enable custom compile compile commands to allow multiple commands (like BASIC %FILE %ITEM & COMPILE %FILE %ITEM)
-* Add setting to disable automatic locking of items when downloaded.
 * Set MV syntax automatically based on DBMS type and file contents (ex.
 PQ in line 1 should set PROC).
 * Allow file extensions to be set based on DBMS type and file contents (ex.
 PQ in line 1 should set proc ext.).